 Recommended ResourcesThese will be discussed and, where necessary, distributed via MyUni during the course.
 Students may also like to look at a number of other textbooks and casebooks in this area.
 In particular the Course Coordinator recommends the following as useful resources:

 Adrian Bradbrook, Susan V MacCallum, Anthony P Moore and Scott Grattan, Australian Real Property Law (5th ed, 2011) (Textbook)

-Eileen Webb & Margaret Stephenson, Land Law, 24th ed 2015, Lexis Nexis Butterworths
+Eileen Webb & Margaret Stephenson, Land Law, 2009, Lexis Nexis Butterworths

-Online LearningWith the exception of any books mentioned, all course materials will be available on MyUni or on university law databases (cases required).
+Online LearningWith the exception of the Casebook and Textbook, all course materials will be available on MyUni.

 Students are expected to check MyUni regularly to keep up to date with these materials and additional learning resources throughout the course.